flyinggrizzly/mobile-suits-in-the-black/content/soldiers/playbooks/ace.md

 title: the Ace
 type: playbook
 playbookDescription: |
-  A pilot whose abilities verge on the supernatural or impossible, a pilot who thrills to meet a worthy opponent and possibly has more kinship with them than with command.
+  A pilot whose abilities verge on the supernatural or impossible, and is maybe here to show off more than actually win.
 reasonToPlay: |
-  play the fastest hardest motherf***er on the field, like Char from _Gundam_, Maverick from _Top Gun_, or Asuka Langley Soryu from _Evangelion_.
+  play the fastest hardest motherf***er on the field, and for everyone to know it, like Char from _Gundam_, Maverick from _Top Gun_, or Asuka Langley Soryu from _Evangelion_.
 startingActionDots:
 - action: command
   dots: 1